eNMS-automation/eNMS/docs/automation/services.rst

   service_classes['Example Service'] = ExampleService

-When the application starts, it loads all python files in ``eNMS/eNMS/services/services``, and adds the model to the database.
+When the application starts, it loads all python files in ``eNMS/eNMS/services/services``, and adds all models to the database.
 You can create instances of that service from the web UI. eNMS looks at the class parameters (SQL Alchemy columns) to auto-generate a form for the user to create new instances.

 For the ``ExampleService`` class displayed above, here is the associated auto-generated form: